Uploading Files in Windows

 A Google search for

-docker for windows file sharing MYFRAMEWORK is probably a good way to start.
+Docker Desktop file sharing MYFRAMEWORK is probably a good way to start.